Delivering age-restricted products

 - Recognise the accepted forms of ID

-It is against the law to sell alcohol to anyone under the age of 18.
-It is important to remember to check a customers age when delivering orders that contain alcohol as it is your responsibility to ensure that you do not deliver alcohol to a person who is under 18.
+It’s against the law to sell age-restricted products to anyone under the age of 18.
+It’s important to remember to check a customers age when delivering orders that contain age-restricted products as it is your responsibility to make sure that you don’t deliver age-restricted products to someone under 18.

-- When you’re offered the order you’ll be shown whether it contains age-restricted items.
+- When you’re offered the order you’ll be shown whether it contains age-restricted products.

 - When you arrive at the customer tap Check age and the app will ask you if they look over 25.